ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Supporting Materials
 [monitor-log-starter.zip](https://video.udacity-data.com/topher/2020/July/5f075c72_monitor-log-starter/monitor-log-starter.zip)

-## Solution: Monitoring and Logging in Azure
+## Solution: Monitoring and Logging in Azure:

 There's a few parts to this exercise, so let's step through each of them.